 Do I need travel insurance?

-We strongly recommend you purchase comprehensive travel insurance covering any unforeseen circumstances that may arise on tour or before leaving home.
+Travel insurance is mandatory on all cruises and highly recommended on all land tours.
+Purchase comprehensive cover for any unforeseen circumstances that may arise on tour or before leaving home.
 (This includes cover for any cancellation penalties, medical and curtailment expenses, loss of luggage, etc.).

 Which airlines fly to the Kimberley?